 - hot glue gun

 - inner facial expressions tube (see our tutorial here)

 I cut a circle out of the toilet paper roll where the face would be, and then painted the rest of the roll white.
 I then made the little hat and scarf with scrap felt and a hot glue gun.

 The hat doesn’t have to look perfect – snowmen hats are supposed to look a bit dishevelled – which is lucky as my 14 month old daughter Bee had lots of fun trying to pull the hat off, adding to the dishevelled look!

 Bee is starting to interact with dolls.
 She says ‘Mah’ and gives them a kiss.
 She can also ‘walk’ them along the ground.

 We had some Play Snow left over from last week, so Frosty enjoyed a little snow play in our backyard.

 To give Frosty a face, I used one of the inner rolls with the facial expressions that I’d made earlier.
 The idea is that kids can change Frosty’s facial expression, and in this way, they can learn about emotions and empathy while they are playing.

-Here is JJ (3.5 years) choosing which facial expression Frosty would ‘wear’ that day.
+Here is my eldest daughter JJ (3.5 years old) choosing which facial expression Frosty would ‘wear’ that day.